aral/ar.al-site/content/2019/02/12/hypha-spike-persistence-1/index.md

     {{<figure src="hypha-browser-node-initial-load-flow.jpg" alt="Flow chart showing the initial load flow." caption="Initial load flow for browser nodes.">}}

   * Regarding sign-ins: if a database is lost for any reason, we will need to recreate it.
-So [I’ve reopened the reproducible writers pull request I was preparing for hyperdb](https://github.com/mafintosh/hyperdb/pull/163).
+So [I’ve reopened the reproducible writers pull request I was preparing for hyperdb](https://github.com/mafintosh/hyperdb/pull/163). __Update:__ On further thought, having a reproducible unique ID for browser nodes is a hard problem and this feels like a premature optimisation right now.
+Instead, I realised I can separate the sign in process (the provision of the passphrase) from the database creation (something that also becomes clear once the flow accounts for unauthorised, read-only nodes – i.e., people who are just browsing your public content).
+Also, we can encrypt the local secret key and persist the encrypted key in the browser.
+The combination of these should mean that we can get away with sacrificing a writer if the database is lost and create a new one instead.
+We’ll need to keep an eye on real-world usage down the road but it doesn’t feel like this should be a showstopper.
+The [Multiwriter DEP](https://github.com/datprotocol/DEPs/blob/master/proposals/0008-multiwriter.md), for example, states that “The design should easily accommodate dozens of writers, and should scale to 1,000 writers without too much additional overhead.”
+I will write a separate post to document the sign up/sign in and database creation flow.

   * I’m also thinking that [the origin database shouldn’t be used for anything else but to create and authorise a secondary writer](https://gitter.im/datproject/discussions?at=5c6855d65095f6660c05d807).